Substance Exposure & Your Baby

-Research shows that use of tobacco, alcohol, marijuana, opioids, or misuse of prescription drugs while pregnant can have health consequences for your infant.
+Research shows that use of tobacco, alcohol, cannabis, opioids, or misuse of prescription medications while pregnant can have health consequences for your infant.

 Regular use of some drugs can cause Neonatal Abstinence Syndrome (NAS), in which the baby goes through withdrawal upon birth.
 Most research in this area has focused on the effects of opioids (prescription pain relievers or heroin).
 However, data has shown that use of alcohol, barbiturates, benzodiazepines, and caffeine during pregnancy may also cause the infant to show withdrawal symptoms at birth.